cloudvista/vaa/readme.md

 ### Introduction
 Each day in VA clinical staff use a suite of VistA point-of-care applications (CPRS, Imaging, and 40+ others) to create and process over 50 million documents, orders, labs, images, and transactions for veteran care.
-Every week VA staff use CPRS a total of 4.4 million hours -  more than any other application in VA - even more than all Microsoft Office applications *combined*.
+Every week VA staff use CPRS a total of 4.4 million hours -  more than any other application in VA - even more than all Microsoft desktop applications *combined*.

 <p align="center">
     <img src="https://github.com/cloudvista/vaa/blob/main/img/plot-va-app-use-nationwide.png" width="500">